Plenty of fish?

 This highly toxic metal can affect brain development in children, even at very low levels.
 It's found in small quantities in seawater but it accumulates as methylmercury – the most toxic form of mercury – in the flesh of mature fish at the top of the food chain, such as swordfish, marlin, shark (flake) and some species of tuna.
 As a rule, small fish are a safer bet if you're worried about mercury.

 As mercury can affect the nervous system, particularly the developing nervous system in unborn babies, you should limit these species in your diet, especially if you're pregnant.
-The Food Standards Agency's Mercury in fish advisory statement advises pregnant women, women intending to become pregnant and children under six to limit shark, marlin or swordfish intake to no more than one serve a fortnight – and the rest of us should have no more than one serve a week.
+The mercury in fish advisory statement from Food Standards Australia New Zealand (FSANZ) advises pregnant women, women intending to become pregnant and children under six to limit shark, marlin or swordfish intake to no more than one serve a fortnight – and the rest of us should have no more than one serve a week.
 These species are also best avoided because they're not likely to be harvested sustainably.

 PCBs and dioxins

-These chemicals come from industrial pollution and are a known cause of cancer and may be associated with other health risks.
-They're in many foods, not just fish.
-In Australia, dioxin levels in fish appear to be low, but questions have been raised about dioxin and PCB levels in imported fish.
+These chemicals come from industrial pollution and are a known cause of cancer and may be associated with other health risks (and they're in many foods, not just fish).
+PCBs may be found in high levels in certain fish, including eel and black bream, in some urban waterways, but dioxin levels in fish in Australia appear to be low compared to international levels.

 Chemicals used in aquaculture

 Fish farmers use antibiotics and other chemicals to prevent disease and parasite infestations.
-In 2005, Food Standards Australia New Zealand (FSANZ) randomly tested for chemical residues in both domestic and imported farmed fish.
-The tests found the fungicide malachite green in 16% of domestically farmed fish and 17% of imported farmed fish.
+In 2005, FSANZ randomly tested for chemical residues in both domestic and imported farmed fish.
+The tests found the fungicide malachite green in three of the 19 domestically farmed fish (16%) and seven of the 41 imported fish (17%).
 A 2006 test by the Australian Quarantine and Inspection Service (AQIS) found the antibiotic nitrofuran in some imported prawns.
 Legally these substances can't be present in food at any level of concentration, yet FSANZ claimed that their findings raised no real public health and safety concerns.

-Food imported into Australia is inspected by AQIS.
+Food imported into Australia is inspected by AQIS at a rate of 5% of consignments.
 Fish contaminated with prohibited chemicals is rejected, however, 95% of consignments are not routinely tested, nor are most domestically produced fish.

 Fresh, frozen or canned?